openxla/stablehlo/docs/reference.md

 (`sine`, `cosine`) for which the precision guarantees are implementation-defined [rationale](https://github.com/openxla/stablehlo/issues/96).

-The current implementation uses a solution based on relative epsilons and a special case to work with values close to zero, which expects the following relation, between the values of actual result `a` and expected result `r`, to hold true:
+The current implementation uses a tolerance based on relative epsilons and a special case to work with values close to zero, which expects the following relation, between the values of actual result `a` and expected result `r`, to hold true: